(British Columbia, Bottom Longline)

 Spiny dogfish is one of the slowest-growing and longest-lived of all shark species.
 Most sharks, including dogfish, are in serious decline throughout the world due to severe overfishing and accidental catch in other fisheries.

-Spiny dogfish is fished in the U.S. Atlantic and Pacific oceans.
-Concerns about population status and bycatch in these fisheries results in an "Avoid" recommendation.
+Spiny dogfish is fished in the Atlantic and Pacific oceans.
+Concerns about population status and bycatch in the Washington and Atlantic Canadian fisheries results in an "Avoid" recommendation.

 However, data from the spiny dogfish fishery of British Columbia indicate that the population in this region is stable.
 In addition, the B.C. fishery is 80 percent bottom-longline-caught, which has minimal habitat damage and low bycatch.